-ll, designated to act for the Secretary of the Army, has Date are still in existence at the time the property is continue to be binding on the new owner(s) of the sociated liabilities associated with compliance with its te below.
-Date
+This permit becomes effective when the Federal official, designated to act for the Secretary of the Army, has signed below

+G. Ward Lenz Digitally signed by G. Ward Lenz Date: 2021.08.12 12:01:30 -05'00' Ward Lenz Chief, Rock Island District Regulatory Division Date transferred, the terms and conditions of this per permit are still in existence at the time the property is rmit will continue to be binding on the new owner(s) of the and associated liabilities associated with compliance with its and date below.
+Transferee Date